jandelgado/lede-dockerbuilder/README.md

 The `build` command will first build the docker image containing the actual image builder.
 The resulting docker image is per default tagged with `openwrt-imagebuilder:<Release>-<Target>-<Subtarget>`.
-Afterwards a container, which builds the actual OpenWRT image, is run.
-The final OpenWRT image will be available in the `output/` directory.
+Afterwards a container, which builds the actual OpenWrt image, is run.
+The final OpenWrt image will be available in the `output/` directory.

 ### Usage
 ```
-Dockerized LEDE/OpenWRT image builder.
+Dockerized LEDE/OpenWrt image builder.

 Usage: ./builder.sh COMMAND CONFIGFILE [OPTIONS]
   COMMAND is one of:
     build-docker-image- just build the docker image
-    build             - build docker image, then start container and build the LEDE/OpenWRT image
+    build             - build docker image, then start container and build the LEDE/OpenWrt image
     shell             - start shell in docker container
   CONFIGFILE          - configuraton file to use